Prince Philip Fast Facts

 May 3-8, 2007 - Prince Philip and the Queen visit the United States for the 400th anniversary of America's first British settlement in Jamestown in 1607.
 They attend the Kentucky Derby on May 5 and a state dinner at the White House on May 7.

-April 1, 2009 - Along with Queen Elizabeth II, meets President Barack Obama and First Lady Michelle Obama at Buckingham Palace.
+April 1, 2009 - Along with Queen Elizabeth II, meets US President Barack Obama and First Lady Michelle Obama at Buckingham Palace.

 June 10, 2011 - His 90th birthday makes him the oldest-serving royal consort.